AshtarCodes/rehype/packages/rehype-parse-ns/readme.md

 [![Coverage][coverage-badge]][coverage]
 [![Size][size-badge]][size]

 A fork of the original [**rehype**][rehype] plugin to parse HTML.
 This one allows uppercase tag names and attributes, useful when parsing non-standard html files.
-It is probably only useful for my usecase, which is performing a codemod on old html files from a legacy templating framework.
+See parse5-ns and hast-util-from-parse5-ns for more information.

 [Parser][] for [**unified**][unified].